Toronto Botanical Garden

 More about Toronto Botanical Garden

-Located at 777 Lawrence Avenue East in Toronto, just 16 kilometres north of downtown Toronto, the Toronto Botanical Garden is easily accessible by taking the TTC Yonge subway line, getting off at Eglinton, and transferring to a TTC bus 51, 54 or 162.
+Located at 777 Lawrence Avenue East in Toronto, just 16 km north of downtown Toronto, get to the Toronto Botanical Garden by taking the TTC Yonge subway line to Eglinton, and transferring to a TTC bus 51, 54 or take the subway line to Lawrence station and take a TTC bus 162.
 Alternatively, you can drive to the gardens, but keep in mind that there is only paid parking.

 The Toronto Botanical Garden is free to visit, though donations are gladly welcomed.
 And visitors are free to roam the grounds from dusk to dawn everyday.